-Tips for Tutoring
+Tips for success and FAQs

-Prior to the Tutoring Session
+Prior to the tutoring session

 - Carefully complete your assigned work to the best of your ability.
 READ the study materials and the assignment fully.

 - Write down as many questions as you can think of for which you need assistance.